vivekpatel99/chest-x-ray-diagnosis-Multi-label-binary-classification/README.md

 ![alt text](resources/random_images.png)

-## 🏥 Project Overview

-ChestXpert is a cutting-edge deep learning system designed to analyze chest X-ray images and detect multiple pathological conditions simultaneously.
-Built on DenseNet121 architecture and trained from scratch, this system achieves clinical-grade accuracy across 14 different chest conditions, making it a powerful tool for radiological diagnosis assistance.
+### About Dataset
+NIH Chest X-ray Dataset Sample
+National Institutes of Health Chest X-Ray Dataset

+Chest X-ray exams are one of the most frequent and cost-effective medical imaging examinations available.
+However, clinical diagnosis of a chest X-ray can be challenging and sometimes more difficult than diagnosis via chest CT imaging.
+The lack of large publicly available datasets with annotations means it is still very difficult, if not impossible, to achieve clinically relevant computer-aided detection and diagnosis (CAD) in real world medical sites with chest X-rays.
+One major hurdle in creating large X-ray image datasets is the lack resources for labeling so many images.
+Prior to the release of this dataset, Openi was the largest publicly available source of chest X-ray images with 4,143 images available.

+This NIH Chest X-ray Dataset is comprised of 112,120 X-ray images with disease labels from 30,805 unique patients.
+To create these labels, the authors used Natural Language Processing to text-mine disease classifications from the associated radiological reports.
+The labels are expected to be >90% accurate and suitable for weakly-supervised learning.
+The original radiology reports are not publicly available but you can find more details on the labeling process in this Open Access paper: "ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases."
+(Wang et al.)

 ## 🌟 Key Features

 - Multi-label classification of 14 different chest pathologies
-- DenseNet121 architecture with custom head used for training
+- DenseNet121 and ResNet50V2 architecture with custom head used for training
-- Hyperparameter optimization using MLflow and optuna for model tuning
+- Experiment tracking using MLflow
-- Class imbalance handling through specialized weighted loss functions
+- Class imbalance handling through specialized [weighted loss](src/weighted_loss/weighted_loss.py) and [focal loss](src/focal_loss/focal_loss.py)
 - Comprehensive evaluation metrics (precision, recall, F1-score, AUC)
-- Visualization tools for model interpretability using Grad-CAM

 ## 🧠 Technical Approach